jbosstools/jbosstools-central/README.md

 ## Building JBoss Central

-To build _JBoss Central_ requires specific versions of Java and Maven.
-Also, there is some Maven setup.
-The [How to Build JBoss Tools with Maven 3](https://community.jboss.org/wiki/HowToBuildJBossToolsWithMaven3) document will guide you through that setup.
+To build _JBoss Central_ requires specific versions of Java (1.6+) and +Maven (3.1+).
+See this [link](https://github.com/jbosstools/jbosstools-devdoc/blob/master/building/readme.md) for more information on how to setup, run and configure build. document will guide you through that setup.

 This command will run the build: